UmeshBuraWissen/gcp-infra-iac/README.md

 1. Check prerequisites for packages and roles on gcp
 2. gcloud auth login --update-adc
-3. Add values for variables in workspace.sh
+3. Add values for variables in workspace.ini
     - change suffix for project
     - add github pat
 4. run "./bootstrapper.sh" to bootstrap project, state bucket and core folder